Find the best iPad Air 4 screen protectors and keep that screen pristine

 Best overall: SPARIN (3-Pack) Screen Protector for iPad Air 4 2020Staff Pick

-Get three tempered glass screen protectors so you have spares to share, or keep in case you need to replace it.
-It does come with a frame to help you install the screen protector correctly.
-The glass is just 0.26 millimeters thick and has 99% high-definition clarity so you'll barely know it's there.
+This great pack comes with three tempered glass screen protectors, so you have spares to share or keep in case you need to replace it.
+It also comes with a frame to help you install the screen protector correctly.
+The glass is just 0.26 millimeters thick and has 99% high-definition clarity, so you'll barely know it's there.

-You get two screen protectors for a low price with OKP.
+You get three screen protectors for a low price with OKP's option.
 The 9H hardness tempered glass prevents scratches and scuffs on your screen.
 The oleophobic coating resists fingerprints and feels smooth to the touch.
-High touch sensitivity and high definition clarity mean you'll barely notice it's there.
+High touch sensitivity and high definition clarity also mean you'll barely notice it's there.

 Paper-like: ESR (2-Pack) Paper-Feel Screen Protector for iPad Air 4 2020

 If you don't want a glass screen protector at all, consider this paper-feel film.
-The specially-treated surface mimics the feel of pen on paper when you use your Apple Pencil with the iPad Air 4.
+The specially-treated surface mimics the feel of a pen on paper when you use your Apple Pencil.
 You get two screen protectors and an installation kit; each film is just 0.13 mm thick and has a matte finish.

-Bundle: IVSO for New iPad Air 4th Generation 2020 Case + Screen Protector (2-Pack)
+Easy installation: Spigen Tempered Glass Screen Protector with EZ Fit Alignment Kit

-Pick up a case plus two tempered glass screen protectors in one well-priced bundle.
-The case has sleep/wake functionality and the front folds around to form a stand like Apple's Smart Cover.
-The case also has an Apple Pencil holder built-in.
-The super-responsive high transparency glass screen protector is just 0.26 millimeters thick.
+Do you ever have trouble installing screen protectors correctly?
+Spigen's EZ Fit Alignment Kit makes installation virtually fool-proof, easy, and even kind of fun.
+You'll never have to worry about a crooked screen protector again.

 Which iPad Air 4 screen protector is best?

-Protect the big, gorgeous screen with one of the best iPad Air 4 screen protectors you can buy.
-I'd go for the SPARIN (3-Pack) Screen Protector for iPad Air 4 2020, since you get three tempered glass screen protectors in the package and a frame to help you with the installation.
+The 2020 iPad Air 4 is one of the best iPads you can buy.
+Protect that big, gorgeous screen with one of the best iPad Air 4 screen protectors you can buy.
+I'd go for the SPARIN (3-Pack) Screen Protector since you get three tempered glass screen protectors in one package, plus a frame to help you with the installation.

-If you want to get away from glass and make your screen feel more like paper, iCarez Anti-Glare Matte Screen Protector for iPad Air 4 (2-Pack) Premium PET film is a good and well-priced option.
+If you want to get away from glass and make your screen feel more like paper, iCarez Anti-Glare Matte Screen Protector (2-Pack) Premium PET film is a good and well-priced option.
 The PET film reduces glare while making your iPad Air's screen feel more natural to use with the Apple Pencil.

-You'll want a case for your iPad Air 4 if you don't have one already.
-Kill two birds with one stone by choosing the IVSO for New iPad Air 4th Generation 2020 Case + Screen Protector (2-Pack) bundle.
+Of course, a screen protector protects your iPad Air 4 even better if you also have a case.
+If you don't have one already, you'll want a great case for your iPad Air 4.

 We may earn a commission for purchases using our links.
 Learn more.